 Have a look and judge for yourself

-Have a look at what we are doing at the different locations here.
+Have a look at what we’ve done at the different locations here.

-We also publish our Refugee Support Express here every Thursday with a round-up of the week’s news.
-And we post something every day on our Facebook page and our other active social channels (click on icons above or below).
+We also publish something every day on our Facebook page and our other active social channels (click on icons above or below).

 Setting high standards